Aquifer: Undersea

-2015 remote sensing and 2025 direct sampling discovered an undersea reservoir of fresh water off the coast of Nantucket, which may strech from Maine to New Jersey and represent one of the largest aquifers in the United States.
-The aquifer may represent glacial melt that moved from dry land to undersea due to long-term sea level rise caused by the Holocene glacial retreat, or it may be connected to land and get recharged by rainwater.
+Remote sensing in 2015 and direct sampling in 2025 discovered an undersea reservoir of fresh water off the coast of Nantucket, stretching possibly from New Jersey to Maine and thus representing one of the largest freshwater aquifers in the United States.
+The aquifer itself may represent glacial meltwater once overlain by dry land that subsequently was flooded by rising sea levels—as caused by the Holocene glacial retreat.
+Or it, (the aquifer) may maintain long-term groundwater flow connections along the US east coast, and thereby is recharged even today by contemporary rainfall over coastal surface lands.

 Human use of groundwater

 Challenges for using groundwater include: overdrafting (extracting groundwater beyond the equilibrium yield of the aquifer), groundwater-related subsidence of land, groundwater becoming saline, and groundwater pollution.